-I determined that the NEH was compliant with IPERA concerning fiscal year (FY) 2018.
+I determined that the NEH was compliant with IPERA concerning fiscal year (FY) 2019.
 Specifically:

-- ♦ The NEH published a PAR for FY 2018 and posted the report and accompanying materials required by OMB on the agency's website. - NEH management conducted risk assessments for improper payments in accordance with the steps outlined in the revised OMB Circular A-123, Appendix C. The FY 2018 risk assessments covered the NEH definite grant program, administrative payments (non-payroll), and payroll payments.
+- ♦ The NEH published a PAR for FY 2019 and posted the report and accompanying materials required by OMB on the agency's website. - NEH management conducted risk assessments for improper payments in accordance with the steps outlined in the revised OMB Circular A-123, Appendix C. FY 2019 risk assessments covered the NEH definite grant program, administrative payments (non-payroll), and payroll payments.
 Agency management determined that the NEH matching grants program does not meet the criteria specified in OMB Circular A-123, Appendix C for susceptibility to significant improper payments.
-Accordingly, this program was not included in the FY 2018 risk assessments. - NEH management randomly selected and reviewed a sample of individual grant payments related to the agency's definite grants program during FY 2018, which resulted in an error rate of zero percent.
-NEH management performed an additional review, outside of the scope of the risk assessment, and identified one (1) erroneous payment to a grant recipient for approximately \$2,000.
-The erroneous payment has been recovered.
-This information was reported in the PAR. - Since no NEH programs/activities were identified as susceptible to significant improper payments (based on the results of the risk assessments), the Agency deemed that a corrective action plan and annual reduction targets were not warranted.
-However, to address the erroneous payment condition identified through the additional testing, the Agency reported plans to explore options to modernize the payment process through implementation of electronic systems. - NEH management concluded and reported that recapture audits would not be cost-effective due to the low risk of making improper payments, (as evidenced by the results of the agency's testing of individual grant payments, the strength of internal controls surrounding payroll outlays, and the relatively small size/volume of non-payroll disbursements).
+Accordingly, this program was not included in the FY 2019 risk assessments. - NEH management randomly selected and reviewed a sample of individual grant payments related to the agency's definite grants program during FY 2019, which resulted in an error rate of zero percent.
+This information was reported in the PAR.
+Agency management also performed a review of administrative payments (non-payroll) and identified three overpayments and one underpayment representing .06 percent of the estimated number of administrative outlays and totaling \$1,792 in absolute value. - Since no NEH programs/activities were identified as susceptible to significant improper payments (based on the results of the risk assessments), Agency management deemed that a corrective action plan and annual reduction targets were not warranted. - ♦ NEH management concluded and reported that recapture audits would not be cost-effective due to the low risk of making improper payments, (as evidenced by the results of the agency's testing of individual grant payments, the strength of internal controls surrounding payroll outlays, and the relatively small size/volume of non-payroll disbursements).

-Furthermore, nothing came to the attention of the OIG during FY 2018 that would indicate the programs administered by the NEH and the activities in which the agency engages in support of its programs are susceptible to significant improper payments.
+Furthermore, nothing came to the attention of the OIG during FY 2019 that would indicate the programs administered by the NEH and the activities in which the agency engages in support of its programs are susceptible to significant improper payments.